Sir George Stokes, 1st Baronet: Biography

-George Gabriel Stokes was born on 13 August 1819 in Skreen, Ireland, the youngest son of the Reverend Gabriel Stokes (died 1834), a clergyman in the Church of Ireland who served as Rector of Skreen, and Elizabeth Haughton, daughter of the Reverend John Haughton.
+George Gabriel Stokes was born on 13 August 1819 in Skreen, Ireland, the youngest son of the Reverend Gabriel Stokes, a clergyman in the Church of Ireland who served as Rector of Skreen, and Elizabeth Haughton, daughter of the Reverend John Haughton.
 His home life was strongly influenced by his father's evangelical Protestantism; three of his brothers entered the Church, of whom the most eminent was John Stokes, who became Archdeacon of Armagh.
 Alongside a lifelong commitment to his Protestant faith, his childhood in Skreen had a strong influence on his later decision to pursue fluid dynamics as a research area.
-His daughter, Isabella Humphreys, wrote that her father "told me that he was nearly carried away by one of these great waves when bathing as a boy off the coast of Sligo, and this first attracted his attention to waves".
+His daughter, Isabella Humphreys, wrote that her father "told me that he was nearly carried away by one of these great waves when bathing as a boy off the coast of Sligo, and this first attracted his attention to waves."

 John and George were always close, and George lived with John while attending school in Dublin.
 Of all his family, he was closest to his sister, Elizabeth.
-Their mother was remembered in the family as "beautiful but very stern".
+Their mother was remembered in the family as "beautiful but very stern."
 In 1837, after attending schools in Skreen, Dublin, and Bristol, Stokes matriculated at Pembroke College, Cambridge.
-In 1841, he graduated as Senior Wrangler and Smith's Prizeman, achievements that earned him election as a Fellow of the College that year.
+In 1841, he graduated as Senior Wrangler and Smith's Prizeman, achievements that earned him election as a fellow of the college that year.

 In accordance with the college statutes, Stokes had to resign from his fellowship when he married in 1857.
 Twelve years later, under new statutes, he was re-elected to the fellowship and retained that place until 1902, when he was elected Master of Pembroke College.
 He died the following year on 1 February at the age of 83, and was buried at Mill Road Cemetery in Cambridge.
 There is also a memorial to him in the north aisle at Westminster Abbey.